Trudeau calls out Ontario's use of notwithstanding clause to prevent education strike

 LIVE @ 1 P.M.

-Quebec Health Minister Christian Dubé will hold a press conference at 1 p.m.
-Tuesday to address the overflow of emergency rooms (ERs) across the province.
+Quebec Health Minister Christian Dubé announced the implementation of three measures to deal with over-crowding in the province's ERs.
 Last week, the ER tracker Indexsanté indicated that hospitals most affected by high occupancy rates were in Montreal and nearby regions.
 But the issue appears to have spread elsewhere in Quebec, according to the Tuesday figures.

 -